 1 – If you decide to stick with the antivirus that comes pre-installed on a new PC (and there’s absolutely nothing wrong with doing so), you’ll have to pay in order to keep using it after the trial period ends.

-2 – This is entirely my own personal opinion based upon my own personal experience, but the free version of Avast just seems to do a better job at protecting my PCs from malware than the paid versions of some of their competitors.
+2 – This is entirely my own personal opinion based upon my own personal experience, but the Premium version of Malwarebytes just seems to do a better job at protecting my PCs from viruses and other forms of malware than the paid versions of some of their competitors.

 Bottom line: There’s no real advantage to using the antivirus software that came pre-installed on your new computer.
 You’re completely free to choose any antivirus software you wish to use on it.